vilaorg2/repo-to-keep/README.md

     * Link to install [Ruby](https://www.ruby-lang.org/en/downloads/)
     * This program uses Sinatra.
 Reference [Sinatra guide](http://sinatrarb.com/) for additional information
     * This program also uses the access token.
 Please follow the link to setup the [access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
-    * *GitHub.json* file referenced in the program is not checked in for security reason
+    * *GitHub.json* file referenced in the program contains the access token which is not checked in for security reason

 3. Manually delete repository "**repo-to-delete**", the deletion would raise the event to trigger the webhook which would automatically create the issue in the repository "**repo-to-keep**".